IgorLeanca/codexIsoTls/README.md

 mvn exec:java
 ```

-The program establishes a TLS session with `hostigor:8056`, sends the decoded bytes, and prints any response as a hexadecimal string.
+The program establishes a TLS or TCP session (directly or via the configured proxy) with `hostigor:8056`, sends the decoded bytes, and prints any response as a hexadecimal string.

 ### Trusting the server certificate